This is a beginning to intermediate course. After completing this course, the mental health professional will be able to:

 At times, cultural survival and safety of the group has led to suppression of individual narratives and experiences of trauma that are not part of the culture’s particular dominant trauma narrative.
 In cultures where certain kinds of trauma exposures are endemic, cultural and personal survival may have led to the development of a cultural narrative that minimized the importance of those apparently normative and usually inescapable events.
 Such endemic experiences are often referred to dismissively; for example, “It’s no big deal.
 This happens to all of us.
 It’s the way of the world.”
 These cultural numbing strategies may also need to be compassionately challenged as the survivor rewrites the story of what his life means with trauma in it.

 Clients who encounter a pre-existing narrative about their particular sort of trauma can have the healing process complicated.
-This phenomenon is easy to observe in the ways in which veterans with combat-related trauma symptoms, particularly male veterans, fail to report them because of how those symptoms interfere with the narrative of the warrior.
-This master narrative undermines the military’s attempts to screen for and treat combat-related PTSD in personnel returning from deployments, with many anecdotal reports of lying on screening questionnaires because the motives of such documents are transparent, and the veteran does not wish to be labeled as having PTSD.
+This phenomenon is easy to observe in the ways in which veterans with combat-related trauma symptoms, particularly male veterans, fail to report them because of how those symptoms interfere with the narrative of the warrior, as well as with their ability to continue on a career path in the military should that be their goal.
+This master narrative has consistently undermined the military’s attempts to screen for and treat combat-related PTSD in personnel returning from deployments, with many anecdotal reports of lying on screening questionnaires because the motives of such documents are transparent, and the veteran does not wish to be labeled as having PTSD and derailed in their career.

 Consequently, one aspect of this second general stage of therapy invites trauma survivors not to reject the narratives of their culture and context out of hand, but rather to think critically yet compassionately about those narratives in order to develop their own healing stories about the trauma in their lives.
 Some of the grieving that occurs at this juncture is for the lost mythologies of trauma survivor’s lives, the mythologies about “how it was supposed to be” woven into the dominant narratives of their cultures.